Rounding up your friends to relieve those damning late-night hunger pangs?

 Enjoy some traditional beancurd at Rochor Beancurd House – which has customers coming back for more if it’s silky-smooth Tau Huey, with just the right amount of sweetness.

-They also have other snacks for you to get your midnight munchies on like their Portuguese Egg Tart, and their You Tiao, perfect for dunking into your Soya Bean Drink.
-Opening till 3am, this is the perfect supper spot if you’re craving something sweet.
+They also have other snacks for you to get your late-night supper fix, such as their Portuguese Egg Tart, and their You Tiao, perfect for dunking into your Soya Bean Drink.
+Opening till 3am, this is the perfect supper spot in Singapore if you’re craving something sweet.

-Price range: SGD4 for a bowl of Tau Huey
+Price range: S$4 for a bowl of Tau Huey

 Opening hours: Mon – Sun: 12PM – 3AM